 It was the first time when I canceled my projects in Uganda, bought another flight and returned to Europe sooner than expected realizing that professional travel blogging isn’t always bed and roses.
-It requires a lot of fake smile and plenty of strength.
+It requires a lot of fake smiles and plenty of strength.

-As incredible my trip may sound you can trust me that I ended up having a complete breakdown at the airport in Addis Ababa that ended up probably the worst bottle of wine in my life, before staying in a hotel with no electricity or water in Kampala and got almost refused an entry to the UK due to my crazy travel record and inability to prove what am I actually doing because of my disfunctioned laptop.
+As incredible my trip may sound you can trust me that I ended up having a complete breakdown at the airport in Addis Ababa that ended up probably the worst bottle of wine in my life, before staying in a hotel with no electricity or water in Kampala and got almost refused an entry to the UK due to my crazy travel record and inability to prove what am I actually doing because of my dysfunctional laptop.

 I went back in California…

 When I came back to California in June to sort out my own visa I ended up reconnecting with my fiancee.
 We spent a fantastic month together thinking that things could be like this forever.
-Without a pressure of getting married again so quickly I thought I can just come back to California, live my own life and happily date my boy.
-Disgracefully, upon my return to Europe it turned out that our marvelous idea of me coming back to the US on my own wasn’t going to work afterall.
+Without the pressure of getting married again so quickly I thought I can just come back to California, live my own life and happily date my boy.
+Disgracefully, upon my return to Europe, it turned out that our marvelous idea of me coming back to the US on my own wasn’t going to work afterall.
 We made a choice to pursue the plan of getting married with a proper wedding in Las Vegas.

 I decided to rediscover Europe again…